SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/01-theLanguage2.md

 - Chapter *@cha:self@* extends the previous interpreter with support for variables self and super.
 - Chapter *@cha:scope@* extends the previous interpreter to support instance variables accesses.
 It introduces the concept of scopes.
 This concept will be further extended to support method execution.
 - Chapter *@cha:callingInfra@* introduces the infrastructures to support sending messages: a stack as well as a method scope.
-- Chapter *@cha:messageArgs@* extends the previous one to introduce parameters and temporaries support.
+- Chapter *@cha:messageArgs@* extends the previous one to introduce support for parameters and temporaries.